 SCL + BCL IN HEADERS

 Apple uses an ICL (Inbox Confidence Level) score based on engagement, authentication, and delivery history.
 We report where your email landed at Apple Mail and surface any ICL data available in the headers.
-Apple does not offer a public postmaster dashboard.

 ICL SCORING